Skip to main content

 11 mentions Positive Neutral Negative

 The music in the game is generally well-received, featuring evocative Egyptian themes that enhance the atmosphere, though some players find it generic and forgettable.
-While it complements the visually appealing graphics and engaging gameplay, opinions vary on its impact, with some noting it adds to the experience while others feel it does not significantly elevate it.
-Overall, the music contributes positively to the game's aesthetic, despite some criticisms of its originality.
+While it complements the visually appealing graphics and engaging gameplay, opinions vary on its impact, with some noting it adds to the experience while others feel it falls short.
+Overall, the music contributes positively to the game's aesthetic, despite some criticisms.

 • “Of course, the music has those Egyptian vibes that you know from the cinema.”